mdickinson/bigfloat/Doc/index.rst

 Other Functions
 ^^^^^^^^^^^^^^^

-Here are descriptions of the various module level functions exported by the :mod:`bigfloat` module.
+These are the functions exported by the :mod:`bigfloat` module that don't fit into the above section, for one reason or another.

 Additional Comparisons
 """"""""""""""""""""""